 Extended car warranties only cover components that break down as a result of normal use.
-Damage that is the result of an accident, misuse, or improper maintenance will not be covered.
-Certain items are not covered under any circumstance.
-These typically include non-mechanical parts like bumpers, glass, trim, and upholstery.
+Damage resulting from an accident, misuse, or improper maintenance won't be covered.
+Certain items aren't covered under any circumstance.
+These typically include non-mechanical parts such as bumpers, glass, trim, and upholstery.
 Wear and tear items such as tires, brake pads, wiper blades, and shock absorbers are also typically excluded from coverage.

 Auto Warranty Waiting Period

-After purchasing your contract, most providers require you to go through a waiting period until coverage can be used.
+After purchasing your contract, most providers require you to go through a waiting period until you can use your coverage.
 This helps protect the warranty provider from someone purchasing a car warranty right after discovering an issue with their car.
-Most extended warranties require you to wait 30 days and 1,000 miles before you can make a claim for car repairs.
+Most extended warranties require you to wait 30 days and 1,000 miles before making a claim for car repairs.

 If you have a covered breakdown after your waiting period is up, you’ll file a claim with your warranty provider.
 Depending on your contract, you may have to use a network of dealerships, or you might be able to use your favorite repair facility.
 Most plans require you to pay a deductible, and the extended warranty covers the rest of the repair cost.